Ttl/sd-webui-mixed-precision-vae/README.md

-# sd-webui-fp16vae
+# sd-webui-mixed-precision-vae

 This is an extension for [AUTOMATIC111 stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).

 Some Stable Diffusion VAEs generate nans when using half precision format.
 These NANs are caused by values exceeding the half precision floating point range of -65504 to +65504.
-This extension clips the VAE decoder inputs at each layer to avoid NAN values.
-The difference to single precision VAE should be imperceptible.
+This extension uses single precision for layers that can generate these high values and half precision for the rest of the layers.
+When run in mixed precision VAE uses less VRAM and is faster.
+The difference in the resulting images compared to single precision VAE should be very small.
 This extension does not help with nans produced in the U-Net.

 # Installation